airicyu/fb-page-comment-event/README.md

 ## Description

-This module would run a schedule job to track your Facebook page Posts' comment/reply events.
+This module would run a schedule job to track your Facebook page Posts' comment events.

-What it would do is periodically call Facebook Graph API to track your Facebook page notification updates.
-It would check whether there are new comment or reply in your Facebook page.
-If it find new comment/reply events, it will call your custom callback function.
+What it would do is periodically call Facebook Graph API to track your Facebook page recent feed updates.
+It would check whether there are new comment in your Facebook page.
+If it find new comments from these posts, it would generate events and trigger your custom callback function.

 ------------------------